bk9991342-cmyk/E-commerse_Sales_Dashboard/README.md

 # E-commerse_Sales_Dashboard
-This project demonstrates my hands-on experience in data analysis using Excel and Power BI.
-The dataset was cleaned, transformed, and analyzed to uncover key business insights.
-Interactive dashboards were created to track trends, performance metrics, and support data-driven decision-making.
+## Project Objective
+The objective of this project is to analyze e-commerce sales data stored in Excel and create an interactive Power BI dashboard that provides insights into sales performance, customer trends, and product-wise analysis.
+The dashboard enables stakeholders to track key KPIs and make data-driven business decisions.